Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/renameCS_en.md

 **Note:**

+1. The write operations of relevant data node will be blocked until rename operation commplete.
-1. Do not allow to connect data node to rename collection spaces.
+2. Do not allow to connect data node to rename collection spaces.

 ##RETURN VALUE##